 West Lake Carp in Sweet and Sour Sauce (西湖醋鱼)

-Tender, sweet and sour, this dish has graced the dining tables of the local people for millennium.
+Tender, sweet and sour, this dish has graced the dining tables of the local people for millennia.
 The most authentic version is prepared with carp from West Lake and seasoned with a special mixture of sauces that give it an appealing taste.
-Just be careful, because it is kind of tricky to pick out the bones.
+Just be careful because it is kind of tricky to pick out the bones.

 Shelled Shrimps with Dragon Well Green Tea (龙井虾仁)

 When the fresh shrimp from West Lake meets the famous Dragon Well Green tea leaves along those rolling tea plantations a most famous delicacy takes form.